testifysec/testify-run-action/README.md

 This action creates attestations for any command that is run.
 It is intended to be used in CI/CD pipelines to attest the results of the pipeline.

 Note: This action and the supporting infrastructure is currently in alpha and is subject to change.
 There are no guarantees of backwards compatibility data security or availability.
+There is no privacy of the attestations created by this action, currently the attestations are public.

 ## Create a free account